OpenDAoC/OpenDAoC-Core/SRD/09_Performance_Systems/Event_System.md

 - **Implementation Status**: ✅ Fully Implemented

 ## Overview

+**Game Rule Summary**: The event system lets different parts of the game respond to things that happen to your character.
+When you level up, die, cast a spell, or perform other actions, the game automatically triggers related effects like title checks, quest updates, and bonuses without you having to do anything extra.

 The Event System provides a robust observer pattern implementation that enables decoupled communication between game systems.
 It supports both global and object-specific event handlers with weak reference patterns to prevent memory leaks and thread-safe operations.

 ## Core Architecture